cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 end
 ```

 The above example will route all inbound emails to the `SupportMailbox`.
-This lets you start focuing on the processing logic of the mailbox right away and
+This lets you start focusing on the processing logic of the mailbox right away and
 update the routing as your needs evolve.

-The commented out example shows hoW you would route any inbound email with a `to` address
+The commented out example shows how you would route any inbound email with a `to` address
 containing `support` to the `SupportMailbox`.